Access Money Habitudes Online:

 • Used to build rapport; a good way to make a first interaction feel less threatening.

-• Helps financial coaches understand clients’ financial habits, attitudes, values, behaviors and emotional triggers.
+• Helps financial coaches understand clients’ financial habits, attitudes, values, behaviors, and emotional triggers.

-• Allows clients to pinpoint their own strengths and challenges and identify changes they want to make; goal-setting
+• Allows clients to pinpoint their strengths and challenges and identify changes they want to make; goal-setting

 • Used one-on-one or with couples.